khalid-hussain/shaheen/chap21.md

 sword on behalf of the people of Granada.
 Writings of honorable agreements are not written with the pen, but with the tip of the sword."

-Moosa sat down.
+Musa sat down.
 Silence prevailed in the court for a while.
 Abu Abdullah looked at his Prime Minister and said, "Abul Qasim!
 Would you like to say something?"

 Abul Qasim stood up and replied:

 "Great Sultan!
-I am not Moosa Bin Abi Ghassan's opponent.
+I am not Musa Bin Abi Ghassan's opponent.
 I respect his feelings but if he doubts my good intentions then I am ready to resign at this very moment.
 My crime is that I have opposed the idea of going out of the city in the open ground for a decisive battle.
-But Moosa Bin Abi Ghassan knows that my opposition was not because of cowardice.
+But Musa Bin Abi Ghassan knows that my opposition was not because of cowardice.
 I had merely given the opinion that if the outcome of the battle was not in our favor then we would have to face dire consequences.

-Moosa knows the condition of the army better than me.
+Musa knows the condition of the army better than me.
 The plight of the people is not hidden from anyone's eyes.
-Certainly Moosa will not blame me for the other day when the people demonstrated in front of the Al-Hamra in favor of peace and that this was a result of some conspiracy by me and after that the commanders of army and the elders of the city who opposed the idea, in front of
+Certainly Musa will not blame me for the other day when the people demonstrated in front of the Al-Hamra in favor of peace and that this was a result of some conspiracy by me and after that the commanders of army and the elders of the city who opposed the idea, in front of